esl/amoc/integration_test/README.md

  * [graphite](http://localhost:8080/) web interface
  * [grafana](http://localhost:3000/) - default username and password is `admin`/`admin`

-To check the last `amoc-1` logs you can run the next command:
+To check the most recent `amoc-1` logs you can run this command:

 `docker exec amoc-1 tail /home/amoc/amoc/log/erlang.log`

-To attach to `amoc-1` node use the next command:
+To attach to `amoc-1` node use the following command:

 `docker exec -it amoc-1 /home/amoc/amoc/bin/amoc remote_console`